 Parish Council Business

-Read the minutes of the September meeting of Brill Parish Council.
-Our next meeting will be Tuesday November 18th.
-The agenda will be published nearer the time.
+Read the minutes of the November meeting of Brill Parish Council.
+Our next meeting will be Tuesday December 16th.
+Read the agenda.
 Members of the public are very welcome to attend; time is set aside at the start of the meeting for you to speak about items on the agenda - or any other topics of community interest.

 The Annual Governance Statement, Accounting Statements and Annual Internal Audit Report for 2024/2025 are all available on this website along with the Budget for 2025/2026.